kevinhendricks/KindleUnpack/README.md

             original html 3.2 and images folder that can then be edited and reprocessed by MobiPocketCreator.

-	- Kindle Print Replica ebook as unpacked to the original PDF and any associated images.
+	- Kindle Print Replica ebook are unpacked to the original PDF and any associated images.

 	- Kindle KF8 only ebooks (.azw3) are unpacked into an epub-like structure that may or may not be a fully valid epub depending on if a fully valid epub was